speakeasy-sdks/template-sdk-monorepo/accounting/docs/sdks/bills/README.md

 ### Process
 1. Pass the `{billId}` to the *Delete bill* endpoint and store the `pushOperationKey` returned.
-2. Check the status of the delete operation by checking the status of push operation either via
+2. Check the status of the delete operation by checking the status of the push operation either via
     1. [Push operation webhook](https://docs.codat.io/introduction/webhooks/core-rules-types#push-operation-status-has-changed) (advised),
     2. [Push operation status endpoint](https://docs.codat.io/codat-api#/operations/get-push-operation).